willpuckett/tmceiver/README.md

 ## Features

-- CANFD support (in hardware, not yet supported in Klipper)
+- CANFD capable (not yet supported in Klipper)
 - Excellent reliability--no CAN retransmits in several months of testing
 - Jumperable 120 ohm termination resistor
 - Less cabling to crimp